FuseByExample/esb-transactions/README.md

 In the $PROJECT_HOME directory, run `mvn clean install` to build the example.

 ## Running the Example
-We will refer to the directory that contains your Fuse ESB installation as `$ESB_HOME`.
+We will refer to the directory that contains your Fuse ESB installation as `$FUSE_HOME`.

 ### Configuring additional users
 Before we can start Fuse ESB, we have to make sure we configure a user we can use later on to connect to the embedded